Mars Reconnaissance Orbiter: MARCI

-CRISM (Compact Reconnaissance Imaging Spectrometer for Mars)
+CRISM

 The Compact Reconnaissance Imaging Spectrometer for Mars (CRISM) instrument is a visible and near infrared spectrometer that is used to produce detailed maps of the surface mineralogy of Mars.
 It operates from 362 to 3920 nm, measures the spectrum in 544 channels (each 6.55 nm wide), and has a resolution of 18 m at an altitude of 300 km.
 CRISM is being used to identify minerals and chemicals indicative of the past or present existence of water on the surface of Mars.
 These materials include iron oxides, phyllosilicates, and carbonates, which have characteristic patterns in their visible-infrared energy.
-The CRISM instrument will be shut down during the 6th extended mission from 2022 to 2025, as the cryocooler was lost, forcing the shutdown of one of the two spectrometers.
+The CRISM instrument was shut down on April 3, 2023.

-MCS (Mars Climate Sounder)
+MCS

-The Mars Climate Sounder (MCS) looks both down and horizontally through the atmosphere in order to quantify the global atmosphere's vertical variations.
-It is a spectrometer with one visible/near infrared channel (0.3 to 3.0 μm) and eight far infrared (12 to 50 μm) channels selected for the purpose.
+The Mars Climate Sounder (MCS) is a radiometer that looks both down and horizontally through the atmosphere in order to quantify the atmosphere's vertical variations.
+It has one visible/near infrared channel (0.3 to 3.0 μm) and eight far infrared (12 to 50 μm) channels selected for the purpose.
 MCS observes the atmosphere on the horizon of Mars (as viewed from MRO) by breaking it up into vertical slices and taking measurements within each slice in 5 km increments.
 These measurements are assembled into daily global weather maps to show the basic variables of Martian weather: temperature, pressure, humidity, and dust density.
+The MCS weighs roughly 9 kg and began operation in November 2006.
+Since beginning operation, it has helped create maps of mesospheric clouds, study and categorize dust storms, and provide direct evidence of carbon dioxide snow on Mars.

-This instrument, supplied by NASA's Jet Propulsion Laboratory, is an updated version of a heavier, larger instrument originally developed at JPL for the 1992 Mars Observer and 1998 Mars Climate Orbiter missions.
+This instrument, supplied by NASA's Jet Propulsion Laboratory (JPL), is an updated version of a heavier, larger instrument originally developed at JPL for the 1992 Mars Observer and 1998 Mars Climate Orbiter missions, which both failed.

-SHARAD (Shallow Subsurface Radar)
+SHARAD

-MRO's Shallow Subsurface Radar (SHARAD) experiment is designed to probe the internal structure of the Martian polar ice caps.
-It also gathers planet-wide information about underground layers of ice, rock and possibly liquid water that might be accessible from the surface.
-SHARAD uses HF radio waves between 15 and 25 MHz, a range that allows it to resolve layers as thin as 7 m to a maximum depth of 3 km.
+The Shallow Radar (SHARAD) sounder experiment onboard MRO is designed to probe the internal structure of the Martian polar ice caps.
+It also gathers planet-wide information about underground layers of regolith, rock, and ice that might be accessible from the surface.
+SHARAD emits HF radio waves between 15 and 25 MHz, a range that allows it to resolve layers as thin as 7 m to a maximum depth of 3 km.
 It has a horizontal resolution of 0.3 to 3 km.
-SHARAD is designed to operate in conjunction with the Mars Express MARSIS, which has lower resolution but penetrates to a much greater depth.
+SHARAD is designed to complement the Mars Express MARSIS instrument, which has coarser resolution but penetrates to a much greater depth.
 Both SHARAD and MARSIS were made by the Italian Space Agency.